Ashish-simpleCoder/classic-react-hooks/README.md

 ## 📄 License
 - This project is licensed under the MIT License - see the LICENSE file for details.
-Say builds on top of earlier demos of how to use Whisper with Transformers.js.
+Copyright (c) 2022-present, Ashish Prajapati